Q4B Inventories Hitting The Mark

 By Thomas Deane

-To highlight the point, Dr. James Cooke recently used the Biological Experimental Design Concept Inventory (BEDCI) in his first-year ecology, genetics and evolution class to gain insight into the misconceptions holding back student progress.
+To highlight the point, Dr. James Cooke used the Biological Experimental Design Concept Inventory (BEDCI) in his first-year ecology, genetics and evolution class to gain insight into the misconceptions holding back student progress.

 He was particularly impressed by the extent to which the results allowed him to adapt his teaching to the specific needs of his students.